UniMath/agda-unimath/src/metric-spaces/premetric-spaces.lagda.md

   {l1 l2 : Level} (A : Premetric-Space l1 l2)
   where

-  id-Premetric-Space : function-carrier-type-Premetric-Space A A id-Premetric-Space = id
+  id-Premetric-Space : map-type-Premetric-Space A A id-Premetric-Space = id
 ```